-operations general, the testing and inspections indicated in these Rules are to be out in the Manufacturer's carried workshop.
+In general, the testing operations and the inspections indicated in these Rules are to be carried out in the Manufacturer's workshop.
 However, the testing operations and acceptance tests to be carried out on board during and/or after installation are also considered for those products which are completed on board or for which tests are to be carried out in connection with the final trials of the on-board items.